MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/booking-lock-options.md

   - D365FS
 ---

-# Understanding the booking lock option in Resource Scheduling Optimization
+# Understand the booking lock option in Resource Scheduling Optimization

+Once a booking is created, a lock can be set on the **Scheduling Lock Options** field in the **Resource Scheduling Optimization** tab of the booking record.
+Resource Scheduling Optimization will always include locked bookings as part of the optimized schedule.

-You can schedule lock options.
-There are four types:
+There are four types of booking lock options:

 1. **Time Range**: Resource Scheduling Optimization is able to move bookings with this lock option within certain time ranges (ensure Estimated Arrival Time falls into this time